 Here we can appreciate the beauty of the Christian church.
-Coming together as a people of every possible race, political background, nationality, and personality, Christians rise up to form a church that is alive with love for one another.
+Coming together as a people of every possible race, political background, nationality, and personality, Christians rise to form a church that is alive with love for one another.

 Each member becomes a servant of the master, Jesus Christ.
 The miracle of joining twelve men together with such opposite natures and personalities is mirrored in the miracle of an entire Church that spans the world.

 The Zealots were angry people.
 It kind of came along with the territory.
 And Simon was probably an angry person too.
 But Jesus had replaced that anger with love.
 We do not know the circumstances surrounding his initial meeting with Christ, but we do know that it changed him.

 It is also a possibility that he saw a possible earthly kingdom in Christ.
 But if he did, he wasn’t much different from many other followers.
 He just didn’t see the big picture.

 I don’t know about you, but I don’t think I would have chosen a man with such strong political convictions against Rome and then chosen the apostle Matthew, who worked for Rome!

 From a purely logical point of view, that would never work out.
 But Jesus had changed them.
 They were not the men that they used to be.
 How many of us would have disliked each other before we met Christ, and yet we are now bound together in our love for Jesus?
 We are family now!

 Nevertheless, I still wonder if they ever talked about politics.
 That would have been an interesting discussion to hear!